 One of my favorite teachings on handling negative emotions comes from Pema Chodron’s book, Getting Unstuck: Breaking Your Habitual Patterns and Encountering Naked Reality.

-Pema describes encountering an experience of unabating anxiety every time she sat down to meditate.
-Struggling with it for days, unable to find its source, or make it subside, she visited her teacher looking for guidance.
-After listening to her describe the experience, Dzigar Kontrul Rinpoche said “Oh, that’s the Daikini’s Bliss!
+Pema describes encountering an experience of unabating anxiety every time she sat down to meditate, while she was on a retreat.
+She struggled with it for days.
+Unable to find its source, or make it subside, she visited her teacher looking for guidance.
+Upon describing her experience and frustration to him, Dzigar Kontrul Rinpoche said “Oh, that’s the Daikini’s Bliss!
 That’s a high level of spiritual bliss.”
-Hearing this, Pema became excited about her next meditation practice.
-After Rinpoche left, she sat down on her cushion, ready to experience it again, however the feelings were gone.
+As soon as she heard this, Pema became instantly excited about her next meditation practice, no longer concerned with feeling it, she became eager to feel it.
+And after Rinpoche left, she sat down on her cushion, ready to experience it again, but the feelings were gone.

 “When he said that, that was melting it, or space coming into it, or warmth coming into it.
 You change the way you look at it.”

 The teaching on negative emotions, like anxiety, in many spiritual traditions (in this case, the Shambala lineage of Tibetan Buddhism) is first to drop the resistance.
 Resisting the emotion (wanting it to stop, trying to make it stop, worrying that it will never stop) will only make it worse.
 Instead of focusing on getting rid of it, change your relationship to it.
 Welcome it.